-EU AI Act Article 4: What SMBs Must Do Before August 2, 2026
+EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

 There is no size exemption.
 A 12-person SaaS company with one customer in Germany is in scope.